paoloM1990/Image-Denoising-_-with-Jupyter-notebook/README.md

 - Jupyter notebook files
 - original images to upload
 - PDF previews
-- installation guidelines of Jupyter notebook (via Anaconda installation)
+- installation guidelines of Jupyter notebook (at the bottom of this page)

 Any person can have fun using these algorithms, even without any previous basic knowledge in Python.